Identification and Selection

 All students whose classroom teachers receive a teacher rating scale will be identified as having “advanced learning ability”.
 Parents of these students will be notified and will receive information regarding the characteristics and learning needs of this type of student.
 Information on what parents can do to support their children, as well as suggested reading and activities, will be provided.

 In addition, if a student is not selected for the Advanced Learning Program, that student’s fourth grade teacher will receive information on the advanced learning ability of the student.
-Documentation of the identification will follow the student in his/her cumulative file and in the district’s database (i.e., Power School and Inform).
-All teachers will receive professional development on the characteristics of these students and differentiation strategies for advanced learners.
+Documentation of the identification will follow the student in his/her cumulative file and in the district’s database (i.e.,

 The Selection Committee will also be charged with assessing if there are any openings in grades 5 and 6 from students who move or elect to go back to their home school at the end of each school year.
 The identification of students to fill these openings is as follows: